Abhishek-yadv/SQLPortfolioProjects/Ecommerce_Analytics/README.md

 - The Order_Amount for Sugar and FMCG (other than staples and dry fruits) is very low and frequently contains zeros, which could be avoided as it is not the company's core product and has a low profit margin.
 - The analysis will focus on overall sales, which is the company's core business (staples).
 - The dataset contains 12,740 rows and 15 columns, spanning the date range from 01-02-2023 to 31-10-2023.

-Here's the formatted version with concise descriptions for the data preprocessing queries:

 ## Handling Inconsistent Data
 ```markdown